bryanbraun/bryanbraun.github.io/_posts/2019-02-23-editing-a-commit-in-an-interactive-rebase.md

 ## The situation

-Let's say you accidentally committed a sensitive password into your git history, several commits back.
+Let's say you accidentally committed a sensitive password into your git history, several commits back (all hypothetical, of course ).
 All your commits are fine except for the one with the password.

-We can use an interactive rebase to fix this.
+We can use the "edit" option in an interactive rebase to fix this.
 I'm going to assume you're familiar with interactive rebases but you can check out [this article](https://hackernoon.com/beginners-guide-to-interactive-rebasing-346a3f9c3a6d) if you need a refresher.

 ## The interactive rebase